-Whilst the Crimson Chats are endemic to Australia and found west of the Great Dividing Range to the coast of Western and South Australia, they are found in the semi-arid and arid regions across Central Australia, usually landscape dominated by shrublands, grasslands, plains and dunes.
+Whilst the Crimson Chats are endemic to Australia and found west of the Great Dividing Range to the coast of Western and South Australia, they are more easily sighted in the semi-arid and arid regions across Central Australia, usually landscape dominated by shrublands, grasslands, plains and dunes.

 The Crimson Chat is a small bird with a short decurved (downward curving) bill.
 Adult males are dark brown above, with a brilliant red crown, breast and rump, a black mask around the eye and white throat.

 During periods of drought and when there is less food around, they are known to move closer to the coast where food is available.
 They forage on the fruit from saltbush, insects and other invertebrates.

 Crimson Chats feed mainly on insects and spiders.
 They do possess the brush-tipped tongue that is common to their family Meliphagidae and they have been recorded enjoying nectar from flowers of shrubs and trees.